The markets have returned 192% over 10 years. How has your portfolio performed?

 Either way, you'll have clarity on the way forward.

-It's why when this investor reached out to me on LinkedIn, I asked him to send his portfolio through.
+It's why when this investor reached out to me, I asked him to send his portfolio through.

-With this type of under-performance, it usually comes down to one of three things.
+With under-performance, it usually comes down to one of three things.

 1. You are either paying too much